Garrana/MEAArc/README.md

 ##### connecting the virtual machines to Azure Arc

-**please note: that on-boarding Azure Virtual machines to Azure ARC is not supported and you would need to run the below commands to be able to setup the arc agent before attempting to agent installation
+**please note: that on-boarding Azure Virtual machines to Azure ARC is not supported and you would need to run the below commands to be able to setup the arc agent before attempting to agent installation .
+If you are onboarding a Non Azure Virtual machines to Azure Arc you don't need to run the below Powershell or bash scripts and can directly deploy the agent following the documentation here * [Recommended : Connect an existing Windows and linux server to Azure Arc using scripted and manual method](https://docs.microsoft.com/en-us/azure/azure-arc/servers/onboard-portal)

 ###### *Windows* powershell